SaputraGo/WebSMKPerengProject2K18/README.md

 Backend will use django

 #### Current Tasks
-Upload Images / icons to foldergambar
+Upload Images / icons to resourcefoto folder

 make the frontend